H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

   "total_processing_time_ms": 195000
 }

-- The main LLM orchestration and higher-level API run in a FastAPI-based service bound to port `8051` (ULTIMATE), typically managed alongside other services in `~/msjarvis-rebuild/services`.
-- The autonomous learner runs on port `8053`, calling RAG (`8103`) and web-research (`8009`) on a fixed five-minute schedule to grow semantic memory and entanglement structures.
-- The RAG service on port `8103` exposes `/search` over Chroma collections, acting as the primary Hilbert-space gateway.
-- The web-research service on port `8009` exposes `/search` for external data acquisition.
-- The Ollama runtime on port `11434` hosts the concrete LLMs used by all of the above services, including both core generalists and specialists.

-The next chapters continue shifting from “what models and services exist” to “how they are embedded in neurobiologically and governance-inspired control structures,” including semaphore-based gating, temporal/toroidal scheduling, and multi-organ feedback loops.
+##**The next chapters continue shifting from “what models and services exist” to “how they are embedded in neurobiologically and governance-inspired control structures,” including semaphore-based gating, temporal/toroidal scheduling, and multi-organ feedback loops.**##